 Utkatasana or the chair

 This exercise activates your back and legs and forms your booty.
-Start with a forwardfold.
+Start with a forward fold.
 Then raise your arms and bend your knees gently.
 Keep your spine long and your chest lifted.
-If you feel save in this position, you can lift your heels to activate your calves.
+If you feel safe in this position, you can lift your heels to activate your calves.
 Hold as long as you can, then fold forward again.